Panagiotis Vasilopoulos: Comeback from injuries

 After being released by Valladolid in December 2013, Vasilopoulos then signed with the amateur level Greek club Ermis Piraeus, in April 2014.
 He then returned to play professionally again, in the Greek top-tier level GBL, with Nea Kifissia.
 Vasilopoulos then moved to the Greek club Koroivos, for the 2015–16 season.

 Vasilopoulos next moved to the Greek club Kolossos Rodou, for the 2016–17 season.
 On July 26, 2017, Vasilopoulos signed with the Greek club Aris Thessaloniki, and played with them in the FIBA Champions League's 2017–18 season.

 AEK Athens

 On January 19, 2018, Vasilopoulos moved to AEK Athens, for the rest of the season.
 With AEK, he won the 2018 Final of the Greek Cup, as well as the FIBA Champions League championship.

 Peristeri

 On July 27, 2018, Vasilopoulos signed a 2-year contract with Peristeri of the Greek Basket League, where he eventually became the team captain.
 He averaged 7.1 points, 3.4 rebounds, 1.9 assists and 1.4 steals per game during the 2019-2020 season.
 On August 17, 2020, he re-signed with Peristeri.
 On August 20, 2021, he officially parted ways with the club after three seasons and retired from professional basketball.

 In December 2021, Vasilopoulos joined the coaching staff of Milan Tomić in Peristeri.
 In July 2022, he renewed his contract and stayed on as an assistant to his former national squad and Olympiacos teammate Vassilis Spanoulis.
+On June 24, 2023, he parted ways with the club.